LuisRizo/Hackathon/README.md

 # Hackathon
-Hackathon Project
-This project was made in collaboration with Yong Zhou, Lin Wei-Cheng, Yiu Chung Yau, Treasure Muchenagumbo and me.
+Yoyo Pay was made in collaboration with Yong Zhou, Lin Wei-Cheng, Yiu Chung Yau, Treasure Muchenagumbo and me.